saiki-k/learn-draftjs/src/components/DraftTuts/Introduction/README.md

 To its right (or bottom, based on your layout) the panel named **Console** is where all the `console.log` messages would go.
 If you have written something in the editor, you would have noticed that all the contents of the editor are being logged inside this panel!

 The only difference — instead of using the actual `console.log` function — we use a special function `this.props.consoleLog`, which is made available to the corresponding Editor component.
+We would also use `JSON.stringify` on the JavaScript objects that we intend to send to `this.props.consoleLog`, so that they are printed in a readable manner!

-In other words, we are just replacing our traditional `console.log` with `this.props.consoleLog` for the convenience of checking the console output on the screen, aside the **Editor**.
+In other words, we are just replacing our traditional `console.log` with `this.props.consoleLog`, and `JSON.stringify` for the convenience of checking the console output on the screen, aside the **Editor**.

 ### Sidebar